aengusl/spawrious/README.md

 - `o2o_hard`
 - `m2m`

-Running the command below retrives the appropriate dataset at a user specified user directory (and downloads the dataset if not available), trains a [resnet18](https://pytorch.org/hub/pytorch_vision_resnet/), and evaluates the results on the OOD test set.
+Running the command below retrieves the appropriate dataset at a user specified user directory (and downloads the dataset if not available), trains a [resnet18](https://pytorch.org/hub/pytorch_vision_resnet/), and evaluates the results on the OOD test set.

 ```
 python example.py --root_dir <path to data dir> --dataset_name <one of the list above>